ptpb/pb/pb/templates/index.rst

 vanity
 ^^^^^^

-Any unicode string excluding the characters '/' and '.' of 5 < length
+The character '~' followed by any number of unicode characters, excluding '/' and '.'
-< 40.

 lexer
 ^^^^^